BC Missions Committee

-The Family Missions Committee’s purpose is to provide “hands on” opportunities for our members to reach out and be the hands, heart, and feet of Christ to those in our community that are in need.
+The BC Missions’ purpose is to provide “hands on” opportunities for our members to reach out and be the hands, heart, and feet of Christ to those in our community that are in need.
 The committee is responsible for planning two major outreach events: Saturday in Service and the Day of Thanks & Giving.
-In addition we step up to help when other outreach is needed for our community such as helping with meals during the Harvey recovery.
+In addition we step up to help when other outreach is needed for our community such as helping with meals during the Hearvey recovery.

-The committee meets 10 times a year on the second Sunday of the month.
-We welcome new members to our committee.
-Please contact Betsy Ayers at email@example.com you would like to serve on this very active committee or if you would like to be added to a list to help with individual projects.
+The committee meets six times a year on the last Sunday of every other month.
+We welcome new members.
+Please contact Brian Weaver at Brian.firstname.lastname@example.org if you would like to serve on this very active committee of if you would like to be added to a list to help with individual projects.

-Angel Tree, a program of Prison Fellowship, reaches out to the children of prisoners and their families with the love of Christ.
+Angel Tree, a program of Prison Fellowship, reaches out to the children with an incarcerated parent and their families with the love of Christ.
 This unique program gives BCUMC an opportunity to share our love and God’s love by helping to meet the physical, emotional, and spiritual needs of these families.

 We plan gatherings for these families three times a year.
 At the Christmas party the children receive gifts that are given to them in the name of their incarcerated parent.
 Our church also gives each child and their caregiver a filled Christmas stocking.
 At Easter we sponsor an Easter Egg Hunt and in August at our Backpack Party the children receive backpacks and their needed school supplies.
 Each of these ends in our Sanctuary with a special devotional message.